A Members' Posts

 Photo of free Christmas tree stands #2

-Free: Downspout splash block Amerimax 2-ft long, green, heavy duty downspout splash block.
+Free: Downspout splash block Expired Amerimax 2-ft long, green, heavy duty downspout splash block.
 This polycarbonate water channel helps disperse rain water away from your foundation to reduce erosion and standing water from heavy rains.
 Weathered, but otherwise in excellent condition.
 Please let me know what day and approximate time you can make the pickup.
 We are in the Centerville area of Fremont.
 Andy

 Photo of free Downspout splash block #1